allegroai/clearml-docs/docs/guides/frameworks/tensorboardx/tensorboardx.md

 example demonstrates the integration of ClearML into code that uses PyTorch and TensorBoardX.

 The script does the following:
-* Trains a simple deep neural network on the PyTorch built-in [MNIST](https://pytorch.org/vision/stable/datasets.html#mnist) dataset.
+* Trains a simple deep neural network on the PyTorch built-in [MNIST](https://pytorch.org/vision/stable/datasets.html#mnist) dataset
 * Creates an experiment named `pytorch with tensorboardX` which is associated with the `examples` project
-* ClearML automatically captures scalars and text logged using the TensorBoardX `SummaryWriter` object, and the model created by PyTorch.
+* ClearML automatically captures scalars and text logged using the TensorBoardX `SummaryWriter` object, and the model created by PyTorch

 ## Scalars